 Creating custom tokens

-Custom tokens can be added to the tokens menu of filters to provide your own filtering options, based on a predefined set, a time offset, or script.
+Custom tokens can be added to the tokens menu of filters to provide your own filtering options based on a data source, a predefined set, a time offset, or script.

 All Dundas BI users with the Create Token privilege can create new tokens.

-There are three types of custom tokens you can create:
+The various types of custom tokens you can create are:

-To find a list of your existing tokens and to create new script and relative time tokens, click the Profile button in Dundas BI's left menu, and scroll down to find Tokens.
+To find a list of your existing tokens and to create new data, relative time, or script tokens, click the Profile button in Dundas BI's left menu, and scroll down to find Tokens.

 Click the action icons next to existing tokens to view details, edit, or delete.